Reverse Mortgage Loan Pros and Cons

 - Extended Independence

-Because it allows you to remain independent and in your home longer. a reverse mortgage is a particularly good choice—even if you require in-home care.
+Because it allows you to remain independent and in your home longer. a reverse mortgage loan is a particularly good choice—even if you require in-home care.

 - No Fixed Term